Sphynxcat48/Wasmtetris/README.md

 ## How it works

 ### I am writing the logic for this program in c++ and compiling it to webassembly.
-This allows the game to run faster and natively on your computer.
+This allows the game to run faster than runnin it in javaScript.
 I am rendering the graphics in WebGL and using custom input/output functions to transfer information from the wasm modules to the WebGL.

 ## UML